Graduate Student Orientation Questions

 Getting to Davis From San Francisco International Airport

-For one-day on-campus parking, you may purchase a visitor parking pass for $9 in designated visitor lots.
+- For one-day on-campus parking, you may purchase a visitor parking pass for $9 at any of the yellow dispensary machines located in designated visitor lots.
 Students wishing to purchase quarterly or yearly parking passes will need to visit the Transportation and Parking Services (TAPS) office, located next to the Hutchinson Boulevard parking deck, to purchase a permit.

-For a map of parking areas on campus, including lots open to students, please click here.
+For a map of parking areas on campus, please click here.
 Most graduate students purchase C (“student”) or L (“commuter”) passes, although some individuals with GSR appointments are eligible for A (“faculty and staff”) permits under specific circumstances.
 For more information on the different permit types, please click here.
 For more specific information on which permit type is right for you, please contact TAPS directly.

 - Apply for a California driver’s license